The history of pyrography is that of an art that originated in prehistory.

-Early man documented their life in pictures – as has man throughout the ages.
+Early man documented their lives in pictures – as has man throughout the ages.

-This ancient art form is very much alive today with beautiful and decorative products being created at home and on a commercial scale worldwide.
+This ancient art form is very much alive today, with beautiful and decorative products being created at home and on a commercial scale worldwide.

-Early History of Pyrography
+The Long History of Pyrography

-This meant that basic pyrography tools were manufactured.
-When looking back into the history of pyrography, you will find more permanent artworks having been burnt onto leather, wood and even bone.
+This meant that basic pyrography tools were now able to be manufactured.
+When looking back into the history of pyrography, you will find antique pyrography permanent artworks burnt onto leather, wood, and even bone.

 This very simple, but effective method was in use until Medieval times.

-Development Of Pyrography Tools: Pyrography Art As We Know It Today
+History Of Pyrography Tools: Pyrography Art As We Know It Today

-With the progression of time through the centuries, particularly the Medieval, Renaissance and Victorian eras, wood burning became a more and more popular pastime.
+With the progression of time over the centuries, particularly the Medieval, Renaissance, and Victorian eras, wood burning became a more and more popular pastime.

 These allowed pointed pokers of varying shaped “nibs” to be inserted and heated in the hot coals placed inside.
 The pokers or rods would tend to cool off quickly while they were being used.